 - Restore WhatsApp messages without Uninstalling: Restore the WhatsApp messages to an Android or iPhone device later without uninstalling the WhatsApp application.

-- Directly transfer WhatsApp between iPhones and Android: Transfer WhatsApp messages from one phone to another without installing any other tools.
+- Directly transfer WhatsApp between iPhones and Android: Transfer WhatsApp messages from Android to iPhone, iPhone to Android, iPhone to iPhone, Android to Android without installing any other tools.

 Backup Whatsapp Messages First (FREE)